Ollie345/Authentic/README.md

 - **app.py**: The main Flask application file containing the routes and configurations.
 - **templates**: This directory contains HTML templates for the home page, login page, signup page, and dashboard.
+- **static**: This directory contains css files for the home page, login page, signup page, and dashboard.
 - **database.db**: SQLite database file to store user information.

 ## Configuration